National Women and Girls HIV/AIDS Awareness Day (NWGHAAD) is held every year on March 10.

 What you'll need: a venue, artists

 This is a great activity for students, so if you're not part of an academic organization, consider partnering with a high school or college for this type of event.
 Encourage artists on campus and in the community to create artwork focused on HIV and AIDS.
-Preview the artwork before the show, and ask several artists to discuss their artwork at the show.
+Preview the artwork before the show and ask several artists to discuss their artwork at the show.
 They can discuss why they were inspired to create the piece and how HIV and AIDS has affected them or their community.

-Hold a screening of a documentary that highlights the reality of HIV and AIDS.
+Host an online screening of a documentary that highlights the reality of HIV and AIDS.

 Ask local movie theaters, independent theaters, community centers, or schools to donate space/equipment for your event and select a movie.
 Engage the audience in a discussion about HIV and AIDS after the screening.
 Be prepared with some discussion questions to help the audience reflect on how the movie affected them, changed their thinking, or educated them.
 It is a good idea to engage a health care provider from your local hospital or health clinic to help lead the discussion.